tt-isv-org/scc/article-intro/README.md

 On OpenShift, an administrator can create a **Role** with a rule to define which SCCs will be available for all the users associated with that role.

-There are 2 types of RBAC roles, **local** roles are limited to specific projects, while **cluster** roles apply to the entire OpenShift platform and all projects.
+There are 2 types of RBAC roles, **local** roles are limited to specific projects, while **cluster** roles apply to the entire OpenShift cluster and all projects.
 For our scenario, we will just focus on **local** roles.

 To create a local role named `my-custom-role` that points to our custom SCC, use the command: